Gonzaga University: Intramural and club sports

 Gonzaga also has an Army ROTC Ranger Challenge team, which has won 15 championships in the last 16 years.
 It has repeatedly won the Douglas MacArthur Award, given annually to the best Army ROTC program in the Western United States.

 Student life

-Gonzaga Student Body Association is in charge of the clubs and activities on campus.
+The Gonzaga Student Body Association is in charge of the clubs and activities on campus.
 Elections for its offices (e.g., President, Vice President, Senator) take place annually during the spring.

 More than 20 faiths are represented on campus.